 Phil used meditation both in his life and with his teams.

-Specifically, he had introduced with the Bull mindfulness meditation and having the players sit together in silence and breathing together in sync.
+Specifically, he had introduced to the Bulls mindfulness meditation and having the players sit together in silence and breathe together in sync.

 7. THE KEY TO SUCCESS IS COMPASSION